With My Own Eyes

 "With My Own Eyes" is a song by German production group Sash!.
-It was released on 4 September 2000 via X-IT Records as the third single from their third album Trilenium.
+It was released on 4 September 2000 as the third single from their third album Trilenium.
 The song's vocals are performed by Finnish singer Inka Auhagen.
 The song was a hit in several European countries, reaching number 10 on the UK Singles Chart.
 It was Sash!'s last top-10 single on that chart until 2008.